-FOREIGN LANGUAGES
+WORLD LANGUAGES

 All students at the Rudolf Steiner School take two languages, Spanish and German, from first through eighth grades.
 Each language is taught in two 40-minute periods a week.
-The study of these two languages, from two different language groups, Romance and Germanic, allow students to absorb knowledge of life from two different points of view and to develop an understanding and appreciation for other cultures.
+The study of these two languages, from two different language groups, Romance and Germanic, allow students to absorb knowledge of language and etymology from two different points of view and to develop an understanding and appreciation for other cultures.